 Each year, prices fluctuate of fuel because of some logical reasons and financial ones as well.

 From late May all the way to mid-September, fuel prices generally trend upwards.
-Nationwide this increase averages up to 31 cents per gallon (according to statistics from AAA Carolinas; data analyzed from 2000 to 2008).
+Nationwide this increase averages up to 31 cents per gallon (statistics from AAA Carolinas; data analyzed from 2000 to 2008).

 Refineries schedule their maintenance for May which translates into limited production.
 Coincidentally at the same time summer begins and people begin vacationing, going on a road trips, etc, etc.

 As finances teach us, when the supply is limited but the demand is high and growing, prices go up (sometimes by a significant margin, as we experienced in the last few years).

 Also refineries tweak their production formulas to make space for the so called “summer blend” fuel.
 This requires different ingredients than the “winter blend” fuel, ingredients that are generally more expensive.